pyccel/pyccel/docs/low-level-interface.md

 ## Writing the stub file

 The stub file (`.pyi`) describes the low-level library in a way that is understandable in a Python environment.
-It follows the same conventions as standard Python type stub files (see the Python documentation), with a few additional rules specific to Pyccel:
+It follows the same conventions as standard Python stub files (see the [Python documentation](https://typing.python.org/en/latest/guides/writing_stubs.html)), with a few additional rules specific to Pyccel:

 - At the top of the file, you must include some metadata about the compilation